ajayd-san/gomanagedocker/README.md

 ```
 config:
   Polling-Time: 500
+  Tab-Order:
-  Tab-Order: [images, containers, volumes]
+    Docker: [images, containers, volumes]
+    Podman: [images, containers, volumes, pods]
-  Notification-timeout: 2000
+  Notification-Timeout: 2000

 ```

 - Polling-Time: Set how frequently the program calls the docker API (measured in milliseconds, default: 500ms)
-- Tab-Order: Set the order of tabs displayed, the keys must be `images`, `containers` and `volumes`.
-You can omit the names of the tabs you do not wish to see as well.
-Say I want to see `containers` tab first and do not want to see the `volumes` tab, I can set `Tab-Order: [containers, images]`
+- Tab-Order: Define the order of tabs displayed for Docker and Podman.
+Each key specifies the tab order for its respective environment.
+Valid tabs include `images`, `containers`, `volumes`, and `pods` (for Podman only).
+You can omit tabs you don’t wish to display.
 - Notification-Timeout: Set how long a status message sticks around for (measured in milliseconds, default: 2000ms)

 ## Roadmap